njustczr/yolov4-pytorch/README.md

 # yolov4-pytorch
-to do:the training result on voc dataset
+to do:to train yolov4 object detection on voc dataset